Nameless Rumia's Wiki

 – Possible reinterpretation of Analects (Book 9, Chapter 19)

 “It is easy to hate and it is difficult to love.
-This is how the whole scheme of things works.”
+This is how the whole scheme of things works.
+All good things are difficult to achieve and bad things are very easy to get.”

 – Unverified source